NobpasinTumdee/local-tube/README.md

 ```
 Then open the printed URL (default **http://localhost:5173**), click **Select Media Folder**, and choose any folder of videos/images.

-### Building a multi-folder workspace

-1. Open **Workspace** in the header (or **My Presets** on the welcome screen).
-2. **Add folder to workspace** — repeat for as many folders as you want.
-They merge into one library immediately.
-3. Type a name and press **Save** to store the combination as a preset.
-4. Next session, click the preset to reopen all of its folders at once.
-Browsers drop folder access on restart, so you'll get one permission prompt per folder — that click is required by the browser and can't be skipped.

-### Using the Vault

-1. **Set up Vault** in the sidebar → choose a PIN of 6+ digits (or a longer passphrase) and confirm it.
-Deriving the key takes a few hundred milliseconds by design.
-2. Add items from any card's **⋯ → Move to Private Vault**.
-3. While locked, those items are gone from the grid, from search, and from autoplay.
-Unlock from the sidebar to see them again; it re-locks after 5 minutes idle.

-> Read [what the Vault does and does not protect against](#-private-vault--the-pin-lock) before trusting it with anything that genuinely matters.

 ### Build for production
 ```bash
 npm run build      # type-checks (tsc -b) then bundles with Vite → dist/